 Some of my clients have been able to really embrace the opportunity that being fired offered.
 For some they end up focusing on reaching the next rung on the corporate ladder.
 While being motivated is great it is also useful to step back and question if you are on the right ladder in the first place.

-It has been really great to be able to see fathers make career changes that allowed them to still provide the financial security they desired but also offered flexible work hours for example so they could meet another life goal like spending more time with small children, coach their child’s soccer team, creating a way to incorporate a hobby like building into an overall career move.
+It has been really great to be able to see parents make career changes that allowed them to still provide the financial security they desired but allowed them to meet other life goals.
+Maximising things like flexible work hours so they could spend more time with small children, or coach their child’s soccer team can be very rewarding.
+For others the future may be creating a way to incorporate a hobby like building into an overall career move.